ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This specification is related to:

-**[baseline-api-v1.0]** _Baseline API and Data Model Version 0.1_.
-Edited by Dr. Andreas Freund, Anais Ofranc and Kyle Thomas.
-17 November 2021.
+**[baseline-api-v1.0]** _Baseline API and Data Model Version 1.0_.
+Edited by Dr. Andreas Freund, Yoav Bittan, Keith Salzman, Chaal Neville,Anais Ofranc and Kyle Thomas.
+17 April 2024.
 OASIS Standard. https://github.com/eea-oasis/baseline-standard/blob/main/api/baseline-api-v1.0-psd01.md .
 Latest stage: https://github.com/eea-oasis/baseline-standard/blob/main/api/baseline-api-v1.0-psd01.md.

-**[baseline-ccsm-v1.0]** _Baseline CCSM Requirements Version 0.1_.
-Edited by Dr. Andreas Freund, Anais Ofranc and Kyle Thomas.
-17 November 2021.
+**[baseline-ccsm-v1.0]** _Baseline CCSM Requirements Version 1.0_.
+Edited by Dr. Andreas Freund, Yoav Bittan, Keith Salzman, Chaal Neville,Anais Ofranc and Kyle Thomas.
+17 April 2024.
 OASIS Standard. https://github.com/eea-oasis/baseline-standard/blob/main/ccsm/baseline-ccsm-v1.0-psd01.md .
 Latest stage: https://github.com/eea-oasis/baseline-standard/blob/main/ccsm/baseline-ccsm-v1.0-psd01.md.

 #### Abstract:
 This document describes the minimal set of business and technical prerequisites, functional and non-functional requirements, together with a reference architecture that when implemented ensures that two or more Systems of Record can synchronize their system state over a Consensus Controlled State Machine (CCSM) network with little or no trust assumptions.

 #### Status:
-This document is under active development and implementers are advised against implementing the specification unless they are directly involved with the Baseline Core Dev team.
+This document is a Project Specification Draft and is no longer under active development.

 <!--
 was last revised or approved by Baseline, part of the Ethereum OASIS Open Project, on the above date.
 The level of approval is also listed above.
 Check the "Latest stage" location noted above for possible later revisions of this document.
 Any other numbered Versions and other technical work produced by the Open Project (OP) are listed at [TBD].